guide huayna picchu 2023

 huayna picchu mountain reaching the top

-Huayna Picchu is an ancient mountain located behind Machu Picchu citadel, inside a tropical zone (Jungle eyebrow), with an altitude of 2693 meters above sea level, and surrounded by the Vilcanota River.
+Huayna Picchu is an ancient mountain located 2 kilometers at north of Machu Picchu citadel, inside a tropical zone (Jungle eyebrow), with an altitude of 2693 meters above sea level, and surrounded by the Vilcanota River.
 It is in Urubamba province, department of Cusco, south zone of Peru.
 Which can be found in Inca buildings, and a famous trekking route to its top.
 Therefore it is not a surprise to feel hot and humid weather there.

 A. Mountain elevation